Cathy Foley

 Foley's research is in solid-state physics and its applications in superconductivity, combining material science, quantum physics, and research translation.
 In addition to her research science, she has also contributed significantly to the advancement of women in physics, and to professional scientific organisations.

 Foley and her group at CSIRO have performed pioneering work on SQUID systems for geomagnetic exploration of minerals, which were transitioned to industry and resulted in the discovery of mineral ores worth many billions of dollars.
-"Her team is responsible for the development and commercialisation of LANDTEM which has led to the discovery of over $6B of mines worldwide."

-Education
+Upon Foley's appointment as Chief Scientist, the CSIRO stated: "Among her many achievements, her team’s breakthrough work in ‘SQUID’ systems for mineral exploration were commercialised in LANDTEM technology, which has led to mineral discoveries worth more than $6 billion.".

+Early life and education

+Catherine Patricia Foley was born on 10 October 1957 in Darlinghurst.

-Foley attended Macquarie University for her undergraduate degrees, studying a Diploma of Education in high school physics (1979) and a Bachelor of Science majoring in physics (1980).
+She attended Macquarie University for her undergraduate degrees, studying for Diploma of Education in high school physics (1979) and a Bachelor of Science majoring in physics (1980).
 She remained at Macquarie to do a PhD in physics (1984) investigating indium nitride, under the supervision of Trevor Tansley.
-She also spent six months on a scholarship as a research fellow, Department of Electrical Engineering, at Oregon State University, US, in Corvallis while writing up her PhD.
+She also spent six months on a scholarship as a research fellow, the Department of Electrical Engineering, at Oregon State University, US, in Corvallis while writing up her PhD.

 Career

 CSIRO

 Foley joined CSIRO in 1985 as a national research fellow and was promoted to senior research scientist in 1991, principal research scientist in 1996, senior principal research scientist in 2000, and chief research scientist in 2008.
 Dr Foley was also previously the deputy director of CSIRO's manufacturing business unit, as well as chief of the Division of Materials Science and Engineering in 2011 CSIRO's Materials Science and Engineering division.

-Foley joined the editorial board of the physics journal Superconductor Science and Technology in 2003 and subsequently became its editor in chief.
+Foley joined the editorial board of the physics journal Superconductor Science and Technology in 2003 and subsequently became its editor-in-chief.

+Following her departure from the role of Chief Scientist, Foley was appointed to the board of the CSIRO.

 Office of the Chief Scientist

 On 1 January 2021, Foley replaced Alan Finkel as Chief Scientist of Australia.
-She has stated as priorities: development of a national Open Access strategy, supporting emerging technologies (including establishing of a working group for quantum technologies), strengthening the role of the National Science & Technology Council in advising Government, and increasing understanding of scientific capability across Australian public service.
+She has stated as priorities: development of a national Open Access strategy, supporting emerging technologies (including establishing a working group for quantum technologies), strengthening the role of the National Science & Technology Council in advising the Government, and increasing understanding of scientific capability across Australian public service.

+On 31 January 2024, she left this role and later took up a position on the board of the CSIRO.